-This in particular gives the birth order of the children of each vertex. \item Every edge has a direction from child to parent. \end{enumeratea} Write $\overrightarrow{\bbT}$ for the space of such trees where we ignore attribute information.
+This in particular gives the birth order of the children of each vertex. {\cg Thus for example label $1\in \bN$ represents the first (oldest) child of the root, $13\in \bN^2$ represents the third oldest child of the first offspring of the root etc. } \item Every edge has a direction from child to parent. \end{enumeratea} Write $\overrightarrow{\bbT}$ for the space of such trees where we ignore attribute information.
 Note that the topology of any tree in $\overrightarrow{\bbT}$ is uniquely determined by its list of vertex labels.

 For $\vt\in \overrightarrow{\bbT}$, let $\cH(\vt)$ denote the collection of all historical orderings of $\vt$.
 In brief, $\sch_{\vt} = (v_0 = \emptyset, v_1,\ldots, v_{|\vt|-1}) \subseteq \cN^{|\vt|} $ is a historical ordering of $\vt$ if it gives a possible birth ordering of vertices in $\vt$ starting from $\emptyset$ till its completion; formally for each $0\leq i\leq |\vt| -1$, $\cT(\sch_{\vt},i) := \set{v_0, v_1, \ldots, v_i} \in \overrightarrow{\bbT}$.